docxology/p3if/docs/p3if_paste.md

 29
 Discussion
-In this work, we conducted a review of requirements engineering frameworks for information systems via a “snowballing” literature method.
+In this work, we conducted a review of requirements engineering frameworks for information systems via a "snowballing" literature method.
 This allowed us to trace the lineage and influence of these frameworks, giving rise to an understanding of their evolution across time, sectors, and use cases.
-We then annotated and analyzed each framework’s aspects and dimensional structure, organizing them according to a phylo-memetic scheme, elucidating their evolutionary trajectories and intellectual inheritances.
+We then annotated and analyzed each framework's aspects and dimensional structure, organizing them according to a phylo-memetic scheme, elucidating their evolutionary trajectories and intellectual inheritances.
 This analytic work prepared the foundation for a comprehensive comparative analysis, culminating in the development of the Properties, Processes, and Perspectives